-Item [1] of the Schedule to the draft variation would insert a new entry, in alphabetical order, into column 1 of the table to subsection S18-9(3) of the Code.
+Item [1] of the Schedule to the variation would insert a new entry, in alphabetical order, into column 1 of the table to subsection S18-9(3) of the Code.

 The new entry consists of the following enzyme:

-'Lipase, triacylglycerol, protein engineered variant, (EC 3.1.1.3) sourced from Trichoderma reesei containing the lipase, triacylglycerol gene from Thermomyces lanuginosus.'
+• 'Phospholipase C, protein engineered variant, (EC 3.1.4.3) sourced from Bacillus licheniformis containing the gene for phospholipase C from Bacillus thuringiensis'

 The permitted technological purpose for this enzyme would be prescribed in column 2 of the table.
-The prescribed purpose would be 'For use in the manufacture of bakery and other cereal-based products.
+The prescribed purpose would be 'For use in degumming vegetable fats and oils.'